modmore/docs/en/02_ContentBlocks/v1.x/11_Internationalization.md

 The entries (`my_richtext_field` and `my_class` in the example above) need to match the text you want to replace.
 This can be one of the following:

-- Field names (both for display in the content canvas, as well as the "Add Content" modal)
+- Field names (both for display in the content canvas, and the "Add Content" modal)
 - Field descriptions (in the Add Content modal tooltip)
-- Layout names (both for display in the content canvas, as well as the "Add Layout" modal)
+- Layout names (both for display in the content canvas, and the "Add Layout" modal)
 - Layout descriptions (in the Add Layout modal tooltip)
 - Field and Layout Settings name (for modal and exposed settings)
 - Field and Layout Setting Options display values (for modal and exposed settings)

 For example, if you named a field "Headline", your lexicon entry would be `$_lang['Headline'] = 'Headline translation';`

+To avoid lexicon conflicts, it may be useful to prefix the keys with a namespace of your own.

 ## Loading the Lexicon Topic